ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 * A relay operates the Oblivious Relay Resource
 * A server operates both the Oblivious Gateway Resource and the Target Resource

+{{separate-target}} discusses the security implications for a case where different servers operate the Oblivious Gateway Resource and Target Resource.

 Requests from the Client to Oblivious Relay Resource and from Oblivious Relay Resource to Oblivious Gateway Resource MUST use HTTPS in order to provide unlinkability in the presence of a network observer.
-The scheme of the Encapsulated Request determines what is used between the Oblivious Gateway and Target Resources, though using HTTPS is RECOMMENDED; see
-{{server-responsibilities}}.

 To achieve the stated privacy goals, the Oblivious Relay Resource cannot be operated by the same entity as the Oblivious Gateway Resource.
 However,